Crash Count for District 11

 How were these numbers calculated?

-We used the NYC Open Data Motor Vehicle Collisions datasets (Crashes h9gi-nx95, Persons f55k-p6yu, Vehicles bm4k-52h4).
-We filtered for Council District 11 and the period 2022-01-01 to 2025-09-18, then counted crashes, injuries, serious injuries, and deaths, and summarized by corridor.
-Data were accessed on 2025-09-18.
+We used NYC Open Data’s Motor Vehicle Collisions datasets (Crashes h9gi-nx95, Persons f55k-p6yu, Vehicles bm4k-52h4).
+We filtered records to Council District 11 and the period Jan 1, 2022–Dec 7, 2025, and tallied deaths, injuries, serious injuries, and total crashes.
+Data were extracted Dec 6, 2025.
 You can start from the crashes dataset here and apply the same filters.

 What is CrashCount?